For psychiatric prescribers

 Prescribed dose translated into the exposure-equivalent it represents given the full regimen.
 Displayed in mg — a number that can be reasoned about.
 Prodrug and active moiety modeling included for relevant drugs.

-Built for prescribers
+Built for clinicians

 Outpatient Psychiatry